-A 3D printer can print almost anything - provided you prepare the model the right way.
-Whether you downloaded 3D models from the Internet or created your own models, you will need to convert the .obj or .stl format into a .gcode file, before you can print them.
+3D printers can print almost anything - provided you prepare the model the right way.
+Whether you downloaded 3D models from the Internet or created your own from scratch, you will need to convert the .obj or .stl format into a .gcode file, before you can print them.
 G-code is a file format readable by a 3D printer.
-The file contains information for nozzle movement and the amount of filament to extrude.
+The .gcode file contains information about nozzle movement and the amount of filament to be extruded.
 The right tool for this task - and also for many more - is our PrusaControl software.

 - The Undo/Redo buttons reverse changes

-- The Scale button allows you to scale with the mouse while the model is selected
+- The Scale button allows you to scale the selected object by dragging the mouse

-- The Rotate button allows you to rotate with the mouse while the model is selected (outer circle step are 0,1°, inner circle step is 45°.)
+- The Rotate button allows you to rotate the selected object with the mouse (outer circle steps are 0,1°, inner circle step are 45°).

-- The Auto arrange button positions objects on the print bed automatically, so there are no overlaps or levitating objects.
+- The Auto arrange button positions imported objects on the print bed automatically, so there are no overlaps or levitating objects.

 - Material selection menu